 Extrinsic value measures the difference in the price of the options, also known as the premium, and intrinsic value.
 The extrinsic value is found by subtracting intrinsic value from the price of an options contract.
 However, both intrinsic and extrinsic value are what makes up the cost of an options contract.

 Intrinsic value is the calculated value of a company.
 It’s found using tangibles and intangibles also known as fundamental analysis.

 You can’t have extrinsic value without intrinsic value.
 They work hand in hand.
-Extrinsic value has other factors that make up an options worth besides the strike price.
+Extrinsic value has other factors that make up an options value besides the strike price.
 Whereas intrinsic value is the inherent worth of an option contract.
 Selling options instead of buying them is a very profitable strategy to learn.

 You can also look at extrinsic value as the risk premium of an option.
 People like to define their risk right?
 The option writer takes on unlimited risk by creating the option.
 The buyer of that option has limited risk with unlimited profit potential.